brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-20-neopixels.md

 title: "NeoPixels"
 ---

-My goal for today is to be able to control a stip of NeoPixel LEDs using the Raspberry Pi Pico.
+My goal for today is to be able to control a strip of NeoPixel LEDs using the Raspberry Pi Pico.

 I found the [NeoPixel LEDs][adafruit] post on Adafruit's website that seems to be exactly what I want to do.